gbrunner/developing-with-imagery/Week 3/README.md

 2. Add to Map
 3. Toggle among raster functions that are embeded into the image service.

-## 2. Slope and Aspect Algorithms in Python using GDAL
+## 2. Hillshade Algorithm and NAIP NDVI Algorithm in Python using GDAL
+1. Walk through accessing NAIP in Azure and creating an NDVI image (gdal_naip_processing.ipynb)
+2. Walk through accessing DEM and creating a hillshade (gdal_dem_processing.ipynb)

 ## 3. Pansharpening SpaceNet Dataset
 ### Questions